MicrosoftDocs/bot-docs/articles/portal-configure-channels.md

 ## Next steps

-After you've configured your bot to run on the channels where your users are, the next (and final) step in the bot publication process is to [publish](~/portal-submit-bot-directory.md) your bot to Bot Directory.
+After you've configured your bot to run on the channels where your users are, the last step in the bot publication process is to [publish](~/portal-submit-bot-directory.md) your bot to Bot Directory.